Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Adds a `get_robots` method to retrieve the robot HTML without it being output.
-Props to [@bradymwilliams](https://github.com/bradymwilliams).
+* Updates desktop snippet preview to match Google's new font sizes.
+* Adds collapsible around the hidden problems and notifications on the Yoast dashboard.
 * Adds a filter `yoast_free_schema_company_name` that allows filtering Yoast company name setting.
 Props to [@andrewgillingham](https://github.com/andrewgillingham).
 * Adds a filter `yoast_free_schema_company_logo_id` that allows filtering Yoast company logo setting.
 Props to [@andrewgillingham](https://github.com/andrewgillingham).
-* Adds a filter `wpseo_sitemap_exclude_empty_terms_taxonomy` to make the hide or show empty terms decision, per taxonomy.
+* Adds a filter `wpseo_sitemap_exclude_empty_terms_taxonomy` to control hiding empty terms per taxonomy.
 * Adds a filter `wpseo_enable_structured_data_blocks` to allow disabling Yoast's Structured Data block editor blocks.
-* Adds collapsible around the hidden problems and notifications on the Yoast dashboard.
+* Adds a `get_robots` method to retrieve the robot HTML without it being output.
+Props to [@bradymwilliams](https://github.com/bradymwilliams).
 * Improves user input validation in the Yoast settings pages.
 * Improves the snippet preview icon by using the site icon when available.
 * Improves the consistency of the plugin icons.